-At Breastlink we will fully investigate each patient’s cancer using the latest diagnostic and genomic tools available.
+Our model is to provide comprehensive care to each patient individually.
+This means that we fully investigate each patient’s cancer using the latest diagnostic and genomic tools available.
 This allows for optimal treatment planning with the least amount toxicity and side effects for the future.

 Our physicians meet to discuss each woman’s treatment plan including eligibility for innovative research protocols.
-We believe in tailoring the most current, appropriate treatment to each woman’s situation.
+We know that every woman is unique and so, we believe in tailoring the most current, appropriate treatment to each woman’s situation.

-Every patient is unique.
-Our experience has taught us the process of understanding a patient’s diagnosis and treatment options must be individualized.
+Our experience has taught us the process of understanding a patient’s diagnosis and that treatment options must be individualized.
 This is why we have a clearly defined process that emphasizes a comprehensive, collaborative effort with full patient participation.
-We answer all your questions the first day you walk into our doors.
-Our doctors and care team will provide a treatment plan, specifically tailored for you, before leaving one of our centers.
+We answer all of your questions the first day you walk through our doors.
+Our doctors and care team will provide a treatment plan, specifically tailored for you, before you leave one of our centers.

 - Replicate, or reproduce, at specified times.

 - Occupy only particular parts of the body.